 We’ve even earned money by picking up curbside discards of other people in our area.
 We’ve sold electric ovens, spa steps, ice chests, toy chests and earned a bunch of money.
 We’re amazed at what people throw away rather than donate.
 But we’re grateful because our vacation budget account just keeps growing.

 There’s even a growing side-hustle reselling garage sale and flea market finds.
 Read the related article below:

 This is something we always do, at least for a few meals during vacation.
 Mom’s need some time off, but there are simple meals you can prepare that will save you a ton of money.

 We find the local Costco, get a few provisions to eat in our room (with small fridge and microwave of course) and buy a restaurant discount card for that area.
-(Entertainments Books – Buy the NEW 2017 Entertainment Book Today!
-Includes Digital Membership where you can get savings in over 110 major cities in the US and Canada! are good too, but need to be purchased in advance).
+(Entertainment Books are good too), but need to be purchased in advance).
 During the spring and summer Entertainment books are steeply discounted and usually include free shipping.

 MoneySmartFamily.com: We’ve gone the route of going to a grocery store too.
 We love rotisserie chicken, French bread and bagged salads—it’s a great way to save.
 One time we stopped at a grocery store for ice cream treats and soda.
 It was much less expensive than a gas station or ice cream shop.

 Yolanda Esquer said: We always have an ice cooler filled with snacks and drinks to avoid stopping at the ” convenience stores”.
 It saves lots of money.

 Joni White said: We pack a cooler and stop for a meal at the rest areas.
 Give the kids time to get energy out and saves us money.